Molly-Mbugi/wk1-code-challenge/README.md

 ## Description

--program that prompts the user to input student marks.
+* program that prompts the user to input student marks.
 The input should be between 0 and 100.
-Then output the correct grade -A program that takes as input the speed of a car
+Then output the correct grade
+* A program that takes as input the speed of a car
--A program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits
+* A program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits
 ## Installation
--Fork and clone this into your local environment.
+* Fork and clone this into your local environment.
--Navigate into its directory in the terminal(code-challenge-1), then run code. to visual studio.
+* Navigate into its directory in the terminal(code-challenge-1), then run code. to visual studio.
 ## Installation Requirements
 Install a git hub from github.com and install
 ### Installation instruction
 git clone ()https://github.com/Molly-Mbugi/wk1-code-challenge.git
-Fork and clone this challenge in the terminal and cd to(code-challenge-1) the repository.
+Fork and clone this challenge in the terminal and cd to(wk1-code-challenge) the repository.
 After..............

 -run npm install